Kwansleep/auto-minecrafting/README.md

 # auto-minecrafting
-offline minecraft automation bots using mineflayer
+offline minecraft automation bots using mineflayer writtin in typescript